RahulSabinkar/javascript-course-notes/README.md

 - while
   - index variable is defined before while statement.
   - condition is evaluated first.
-  - statements are executed only if condition is satisfied.
+  - statements are executed only if the condition is satisfied.
   - statements can be executed any number of times including zero.
 - do...while
   - index variable is defined before while statement.